-We’re thrilled to be in Las Vegas, Nevada for the 2019 Conference!
+Join us in Las Vegas, Nevada for the 2019 National Charter Schools Conference!

-Las Vegas continues to build upon its reputation as a vibrant showcase for the extraordinary.
-This is the city that attracts nearly 43 million visitors a year by offering the grandest hotels, the biggest stars in entertainment, the highest caliber of award-winning chefs and master sommeliers, and, of course, the brightest lights.
+Las Vegas continues its reputation as a vibrant showcase for the extraordinary.
+The city attracts nearly 43 million visitors each year with grandest hotels, the biggest stars in entertainment, the highest caliber of award-winning chefs and master sommeliers, and, of course, the brightest lights.

 Getting to Las Vegas

 The main airport in Las Vegas is McCarran International Airport (LAS).
 It is 5 miles from the Mandalay Bay Convention Center, or about a 10-minute car ride.

 Book travel online and enter ZEBU963838 in the Offer Code section to receive up to 5% off your flight.
 Or call United Reservations Meetings Desk at: 800-426-1122 and provide the Z Code ZEBU and Agreement Code 963838.

 Book your airport transfer through this Super Shuttle link and use the discount code PRB8J for 10% off shared-ride or ExecuCar Las Vegas airport transfers (advanced reservations only).

 Taxis, Uber, and Lyft are available for airport pick-up and drop-off.
 Please note that most hotels do not provide shuttle service to and from the airport, but please confirm with your hotel.

 The main self‐parking structure is located on the west side of the building and can be accessed via Hacienda or Frank Sinatra Way.
 Our Convention Center parking garage is located on the south end of the building and can be accessed via Las Vegas Boulevard or Russell Road.